BenjaminSchwenker/tbsw/README_X0.md

 The tree, which was generated in the last step will now be used to generate a uncalibrated radiation length image of the aluminium DUT.
-The imaging procedure employs a cfg file (see "workspace/steering-files/x0-tb/image.cfg").
-The parameters in the config file are
+The imaging procedure employs a cfg file (see "workspace/steering-files/x0-tb/x0.cfg").
+The relevant parameters in the [general] and [x0image] section of the config file are:

   * lambda			         : The calibration factor of the angle resolution sigma, during this first uncalibrated imaging, lambda should be 1.0
   * momentumoffset           : mean value of the momentum/beam energy in the center of the image (u=0,v=0)
   * momentumugradient        : momentum gradient of the beam in u direction
   * momentumvgradient        : momentum gradient of the beam in u direction
+  * model					 : Fit model, either highland or moliere
+  * epsilon					 : Weight parameter used to include energy loss effects due to bremsstrahlung.
+							   Should be either 0.0 to deactivate or ~0.3

   * resultsfilename          : name of the results file, which is produced by the GenerateImage.py script
+  * maxchi2ndof				 : Max fit chi2ndof value, deactivated by setting to -1
   * u_length/v_length        : side lengths of the total image, should be 20 x 10 mm^2 for an image of the whole beam spot
   * umin/vmax                : Position of the upper left corner of the total image, should be (umin,vmax)=(-10mm,5mm) for an image of the whole beam spot
   * u/v pixelsize            : Pixel size of the image in microns, should be chosen in such away, that at least 1000 particles pass through the area of most pixels
+  * histo_range				 : Range of the histogram in multitudes of the RMS of the distribution
+  * num_bins				 : Number of bins per histograms, simulations indicate that 150 bins are optimal when a range of -5*RMS to +5*RMS is selected
+  * fit_options				 : String that determines the ROOT fit options

-After the imaging process the uncalibrated radiation length image is located in workspace/root-files/X0-mc-air-test-reco-Uncalibrated-X0image.root .
+After the imaging process the uncalibrated radiation length image is located in workspace/root-files/X0image-calitarget-Uncalibrated.root .
 The file contains many 2D histograms, the most important ones are:

   * x0_image								: Radiation length (X/X0) image
   * x0err_image								: Image of the statistical errors of the image (due to the fit)
   * x0relerr_image							: Image of relative X/X0 errors
-  * fit(1/2/sum)chi2ndof_image       : Images of the fit chi2 values
+  * fitDQM/fit(1/2/sum)chi2ndof_image		: Images of the fit chi2 values
+  * fitDQM/fit(1/2/sum)chi2ndof_histo		: Histograms of the fit chi2 values
+  * fitDQM/fit(1/2/sum)prob_image			: Images of p values of the fit of the projected angle distributions and the combined distribution
-  * fit(1/2/sum)prob_image          	: p values of the fit of the projected angle distributions and the combined distribution
+  * fitDQM/fit(1/2/sum)prob_histo			: Histos of p values of the fit of the projected angle distributions and the combined distribution
   * theta(1/2)mean_image					: Image of the mean values of the projected kink angle distributions (before correction)
   * correctedtheta(1/2)mean_image			: Image of the mean values of the projected kink angle distributions (after correction)
-  * (u/v)residualmean_image    		: Image of the u and v residuals of down and upstream track
   * beamspot								: Image of number of tracks
   * BE_image								: Image of the particle momentum/beam energy
-  * vertex_w_mean_image              : Image of the mean vertex w position , this might be useful, when trying to align the target plane
+  * vertex/vertex_w_mean_image				: Image of the mean vertex w position , this might be useful, when trying to align the target plane
-  * vertex_w_rms_image              : Image of the vertex w position RMS, this parameter can be used as a complementary thickness measurement
+  * vertex/vertex_w_rms_image				: Image of the vertex w position RMS, this parameter can be used as a complementary thickness 												  measurement
-  * vertex_chi2_image              : Image of the vertex fit chi2 value
+  * vertex/vertex_chi2_image				: Image of the vertex fit chi2 value
-  * vertex_multiplicity_image              : Image of the vertex multiplicity, this parameter also has a thickness/X/X0 dependency
+  * vertex/vertex_multiplicity_image		: Image of the vertex multiplicity, this parameter also has a thickness/X/X0 dependency

 ##4.
 Calibration of beam energy and telescope angle resolution: